 The days slowly begin to lengthen in the January garden, though most are gray and overcast.
-Gardeners take a tromp through snowy woods, then curl up with a book to dream of spring.
+Gardeners take a tromp through chilly woods, then curl up with a book to dream of spring.

 What to See

-- Evergreens come into their own as other shrubs and trees stand leafless.
+- Evergreens provide washes of color as other shrubs and trees stand leafless.

-- Birds continue to dine on any remaining holly berries and winterberries and visit baths and pools of water that remain unfrozen.
+- Birds dine on any remaining holly berries and winterberries and visit baths and pools of water that remain unfrozen.

 - Stalks of perennials peek out from under a cover of snow or form hillocks in brown and gray garden beds.